tendermint/tendermint/crypto/README.md

-# go-crypto
+# crypto

-go-crypto is the cryptographic package adapted for Tendermint's uses
+crypto is the cryptographic package adapted for Tendermint's uses

 ## Importing it
 `import "github.com/tendermint/tendermint/crypto"`